 About Lex Nederbragt

-At the Dept. of Biosciences, I lead the implementation of Computing in Science Education in the bachelor degree.
-As part of that I organise the first-semester course “Introduction to Computational Modelling for the Biosciences” (BIOS1100), teaching new Bioscience students mathematical modeling of biological problems using Python.
+I lead the implementation of “Computing in Science Education”, integration of computing and programming, in the Bioscience bachelor’s programme.
+As part of this, I have developed the first semester course “Introduction to computational models for Biosciences” (BIOS1100), where I teach new bioscience students mathematical modelling of biological problems using programming in Python.

 Manuscripts I am most proud of